amsterdampolicyhackathon/amsterdampolicyhackathon.github.io/content/faq/_index.md

         ## Hackathon Structure

         #### What will participants work on?
         At the kick-off of the event, teams will select one of the four policy themes they would want work on.
 These "policy themes" could, for instance, be: Healthcare, Sustainability, Responsible AI, Watermanagement, Transparent Governance, Urban Planning & Environment, etc. Each policy theme has a specific challenge case provided by one of our esteemed Challenge Partners, which are organizations that work on pressing societal issues.
 Throughout the weekend, teams will develop data-driven policy proposals to solve the case within their policy theme.
-Each theme will be coordinated and guided by a Challenge Director during the event.
+Each theme will be guided by a Challenge Director during the event.

+        #### Can teams choose in which policy theme they participate?
+        Yes.
+During the kick-off, the policy themes and their respective challenge cases will be presented.
+Then, teams can select in which policy theme (i.e., on which case) they want to work on during the hackathon.
+However, there will be a limit on the maximum number of teams that can work on a policy theme (e.g., max.
+5 teams).
+Teams may have to sign up for their preferred theme based on first-come first-serve or a ranking of their top 3.

         #### What are the deliverables at the end of the hackathon?
         Teams are expected to write a concise policy proposal and/or policy action plan, while also presenting their work to the audience and jury in a short, 3-minute pitch at the end of the hackathon.